iamawumpas/Contact-Energy/README.md

 2. Search for **Contact Energy** and select it.
 3. Enter the required details:
    - **Email & Password**: Use the credentials for your Contact Energy account
-   - **Usage Days**: Number of days of historical data to fetch (1-400 days, recommended: 30 days)
+   - **Usage History Window**: Select how many months of historical data to fetch (1-36 months)
+     - **Recommended:** 12 months for standard energy dashboard usage
+     - **Maximum:** 36 months (3 years) if you need longer-term historical analysis
+     - **Note:** Larger windows will take longer to download initially

 Once configured, the integration will begin fetching and displaying your account and usage data.

 ### Modifying Settings After Installation

-You can change the **Usage Days** setting after installation:
+You can change the **Usage History Window** setting after installation:

 1. Go to **Settings → Devices & Services**
 2. Find the **Contact Energy** integration
 3. Click the three dots (⋮) and select **Configure**
-4. Adjust the usage days as needed
+4. Adjust the number of months as needed (1-36 months)

+**Important:** If you need more historical data for charts (e.g., 15+ months for ApexCharts), you must increase this setting.
+The chart sensors will only contain data for the configured window.

 ## Viewing Usage Data and Costs in Home Assistant